tabu-hr/tabu-db-api/doc/BigQuery setup.md

 ## Steps to take:

 1. Create a new project.
 2. Create a dataset in the new project.
-Name it `app_demo`
+If you just want to copy paste the scripts below, name it `app_demo`.
 3. Populate the dataset with the tables, views, and data.
 Create tables with [this script](/bigquery/create_tables.sql).
    - Vatroslav can populate the data with [this script](/bigquery/insert_demo_data.sql).
    - For mock data, use [this script](/mock_data.sql).